vadim-za/zt4i-libs/README.md

 ## Building and using

 Building with the `build.zig` (on a Windows x64 platform) should produce a demo application.
-To use the libraries from another project, you can add it as a dependency.
+To use the libraries by another project, you can add it as a dependency.

 Alternatively you could simply manually add the `zt4i.zig` file to your project's build as a module root.